annekroon/CCS-2/week08/tutorialexercise-week08.md

 ```

 ## Question 9.
-Now, let’s perform a gridsearch to determine what the best value is for four parameters in a classifier with Logistic regression and a countvectorizer.
-The parameters we examine are the ngram_range, max_df, min_df, and C (check the documentation if you want to learn what these hyperparameters mean).
+Now, let’s perform a gridsearch to determine what the best value is for four parameters in a classifier with Logistic regression.
+The hyperparameters we examine are the ngram_range, max_df, min_df, and C (check the documentation if you want to learn what these hyperparameters mean).

 Run the code below.
 You may notice that it takes the computer quite some time to run this code.
 Why, do you think it takes your computer so long to run the code?